Horror Show

 The Stanley Hotel - Estes Park, Colorado

 The hotel doesn't deny the existence of supernatural occurrences.
-In fact, guests can take tours to learn about the history of the 100-plus-year-old hotel and its many ghost stories.
+In fact, guests can take tours to learn about the history of the 100-plus-year-old property and its many ghost stories.

 The Stanley Hotel